XML RSS

 Exposure to asbestos can happen at work, at home, in school, in the military, and outdoors.

-Asbestos, a naturally occurring mineral with heat-resistant qualities, was used massively in buildings and machinery until it became associated with lung diseases and fatal cancers like mesothelioma.
+Because it is a naturally occurring mineral that resists heat, it was used massively for insulation in buildings and machinery until people learned it was associated with lung diseases and fatal cancers like mesothelioma.

 After several decades of controversy and litigation, it is now regulated in many developed countries.